MaaKen/Bookscrape/Basic Webscraper/README.md

 # Bookscrape

-First scrape of Books to scrape website.
+Basic web scraper of the Books to scrape website.